 What is a staging environment?

-Instead of uploading your changes to the live site, you can upload them to a staging site on the same server.
-A staging site is a separate development area on your site (usually a sub-domain) with restricted access.
+A staging environment is a clone of your production website which is used for development.
 This is where you can test your changes or use it for all your development.
-Once you have thoroughly tested your site, you can then upload it to your live site.
+Once you have thoroughly tested your site, you can then migrate or deploy it to your live/production site.

 There are some ways to create a staging environment, each has advantage and disadvantage: